tartley/resume/Jonathan-Hartley-resume.md

                    configuration, access to GPU hardware and storage, presenting the results to users as their own private cluster with the requested capabilities.

+                   I also worked with Pre-sales Engineering to produce a parameterizable Python model which generates detailed diagrams, bills of materials, and related documentation describing the hardware and tens of thousands of networking interconnections in proposed High-Performance Computing clusters.

 ------------------ ---------------------------------------------------------------------------------

 \page[yes]